The Part-Time Student Support Award

 - Part-Time Award Criteria

 - Additional Information

 More than 25% of Hunter students attend Hunter College on a part-time basis.
 Many part-time students share a common challenge — maintaining a successful balance between college studies, family obligations and work schedules.
 Most part-time Hunter students are unable to attend college full-time due to work, family commitments and/or limited financial resources.
 Despite the challenges noted above, a large number of part-time Hunter students maintain strong academic records while responding to a myriad of personal responsibilities.
-In order to address the needs of part-time students, and acknowledge both their accomplishments and challenges, Hunter has established the Part-Time Student Support Program.
+In order to address the needs of part-time students, and acknowledge both their accomplishments and challenges, Hunter has established the Beatrice and Raymond Liebesman Completion Fund, also known as the Part-Time Student Support Award.

-The Part-Time Student Support Program’s primary goal is to provide financial, academic, and personal support services to individuals experiencing the situation described above and who meet the following criteria:
+The Part-Time Student Support Award’s primary goal is to provide financial, academic, and personal support services to individuals experiencing the situation described above and who meet the following criteria:

 - Current part-time enrollment (11 ½ credits or less).
 Students must have part-time enrollment in the semester that they apply for the scholarship (the previous semester may also be considered, excluding the Summer and Winter sessions).